premosystems/PSObjectMapping/README.md

 Where responseObject is an NSArray of dictionaries.
 If the collection is a dictionary with an array inside one of its keys, just tell PSObjectMapping what the rootObjectKey is and it will automatically extract it.

 See the including example project for complete details.

+## TODO / Known Issues

+* Alter property mapping logic to accept key paths to describe which data point to map in the hierarchy.
+* Documentation, unit tests

 ## Contact